Following the Pyeonghwa Market opening of its doors in 1961, the Dongdaemun area quickly became a bustling community of the fashion industry with the nearby neighborhood of Changsin-dong serving as a small-scale, specialized zone for sewing factories. This industry played an important role in the ve

 The museums primary features include the ▲ Sewing Masters Memorial Hall ▲ Sewing History Museum ▲ Buttons Shop ▲ Sewing Workshop and more.
 All facilities are impaired and elderly-friendly thanks to a barrier-free design.

 As soon as you enter the museum, you will immediately notice the Sewing Masters Memorial Hall on the third floor.
 The memorial is dedicated to the ‘sewing masters’ of days past who devoted their lives to specializing in the craft of sewing over the course of 30-40 years and features exhibits of their works as well as various personal anecdotes acquired from being on the job.
-Come and enjoy the button shop on the second floor offering an array of buttons both on exhibit and for sale, and the sewing workshop, which can be found on the first floor basement, available for visitors to create their very own clothing through the craft of sewing.
+Come and enjoy the button shop on the second floor offering an array of buttons both on exhibit and for sale.
+Additionally, there will be a sewing workshop, which can be found on the first floor basement, available for visitors to create their very own clothing through the craft of sewing.